ziginfo/Akai-LPD8-Chataigne-Module/README.md

 added Program-Change-Pads and First-Controler-Value

-to get the feedback right the 8 controlers (Knobs or Pads) are supposed to  follow each other regarding their Note, PC or CC Values and reference-value is 0 !
+to get the feedback right, the 8 controlers (Knobs or Pads) are supposed to  follow each other regarding their Note, PC or CC Values and reference-value is 0 !

 just hit the first Pad or turn the first Knob and look at the First-Controler-Value...(its the CC, PC or/and Note Number)